 - Create a timeline, especially in instances where you have time-related issues, such as unpaid overtime or bonuses.

 - Come with an open mind.
 We know that many employment matters can be emotional and difficult to be objective about.
 We will provide our professional opinion, but it might not always be what you were expecting.
 We promise to do our best to get you a result that you are happy with but will always be honest with you about your position.

 We sometimes consider a contingency arrangement in appropriate circumstances.
-After your initial consultation, we assess your individual circumstances and determine whether a contingency arrangement would be practical for you.
+After your initial Strategy Session, we assess your individual circumstances and determine whether a contingency arrangement would be practical for you.

 When possible, we bill on a fixed-fee basis, which means that your fee will not be dictated by the time we spend working for you, but by the legal services you receive from us.
 This provides you with certainty about your legal costs and allows you to budget your expenses better.